 Use of amphetamines may lead to both congenital anomalies and other poor obstetric outcomes.

 Many pregnant women feel stigmatized and won’t speak up for fear of embarrassment and shame.
 Writing for Rewire News, Kari Ann Rinker says ‘At 26 my addictions and my irresponsible, reckless, impulsive behaviors were catching up with me.
 When you’re fortunate if you remember to eat one meal a day, it’s also easy to forget to renew your birth control prescription.’

 So what did she do?
 Her first prenatal visit confirmed her worst fears.
 She shared her drug history with her doctor as well as the news that the baby itself was conceived while using methamphetamines.
 Unfortunately, the bond of trust Rinker thought she was forming with the Doctor wasn’t to be.

 Fortunately, despite her initial concerns, she considers herself lucky.
 Said Rinker, ‘I shared my negative experience with a friend who referred me to another doctor.
 I gave the honesty approach another try and shared my story with the new physician.
 The doctor’s reaction was one of compassionate understanding, lacking in the judgment and hatred that had greeted me prior.’

 There’s a happy ending to this particular story: Rinker maintained her pregnancy while in recovery, pushing herself through the face of stigmatization and now has a healthy, happy teenager.

 Not everyone is as strong as Rinker.
-Finding a confidant helps anyone who’s in recovery or looking to enter into it.
+It is challenging but important to find someone with confidant character that can really help anyone who’s in recovery or looking to enter into it.
 They can be a member of the clergy, a friend who’s already in recovery, or a family member.